Irish actor Ray Stevenson, of films 'Rome' and 'Thor', dies at 58 - ExBulletin

 It was one of the main years of my life, Stevenson said in an interview.
 It made me sit in my shoes and say, get the job done.
 Jobs are enough.

-In Rome’s Variety magazine, Brian Lowery wrote that the hulking Stevenson certainly stands out as a brawling, prostitute and not too brilliant warrior, a force of nature who, despite his excesses, somehow continues another to land on his feet.”
+In Rome’s Variety magazine, Brian Lowery wrote that the hulking Stevenson certainly stands out as a brawling, fucking, not-too-brilliant warrior, a force of nature who, despite his excesses, keeps landing on his feet.

-Stevenson has also done voice acting in Star Wars Rebels and The Clone Wars, as Gar Saxon, and has a role in Star Wars’ upcoming live-action series Ahsoka,” in which he plays a villain, Baylan Skoll.
+Stevenson has also done voice work in Star Wars Rebels and The Clone Wars, as Gar Saxon, and has a role in the upcoming Star Wars live-action series Ahsoka, in which he plays a villain, Baylan Skoll.
 The eight-episode season is due out on Disney+ in August.

 In a 2020 interview with Backstage, Stevenson said his acting idols were, like Lee Marvin (and) Gene Hackman.